Skip to main content section

 Over two days, experts from Taiwan and the United States delivered insightful presentations and engaged in productive discussions.
 This workshop not only strengthened academic exchanges between Taiwan and the U.S. but also established a valuable platform for future collaboration.
 Participants expressed enthusiasm for future cooperation opportunities.
 Dr. [Name], lead organizer from TACC, remarked, "This workshop has opened new avenues for joint research initiatives that could significantly impact the field of cybersecurity."
 It is anticipated that this collaboration will significantly enhance Taiwan's cybersecurity research capabilities, fostering innovative solutions and contributing to global advancements in cybersecurity.

-Figure2.
+Figure 1.
 Opening remark by Prof. Shyhtsun Felix Wu, NSF Co-Organizer, National Cheng Kung University

-Figure3.
+Figure 3.
 Keynote speech by Prof. Chun-I Fan, National Sun Yat-sen University

-Figure4.
+Figure 4.
 Lightning Talk by Prof. Ruzica Piskac, Yale University

 Close icon